-- it took place under the influence of alcohol or illicit substances; - it was motivated by the protected characteristics of perceived protected characteristics of another; - the Respondent has previously been found to have breached the same Rule of Behaviour; - the Respondent has not complied with any sanction or measure under the Student Disciplinary Procedure;
+- (a) it took place under the influence of alcohol or illicit substances; - (b) it was motivated by the protected characteristics13 or perceived protected characteristics of another;

-&lt;sup>8 'Physical misconduct' is any unwanted and unreasonable contact.
+8 'Physical misconduct' is any unwanted and unreasonable contact.
 Physical misconduct includes pinching, punching, kicking, slapping, pulling hair, biting, pushing, shoving, using weapons and using items as weapons.

-&lt;sup>9 'Sexual misconduct' is any unwanted and unpermitted sexual activity.
+9 'Sexual misconduct' is any unwanted and unpermitted sexual activity.
 Sexual activity includes sexual acts, kissing, sharing private sexual materials of another, touching through clothes, showing sexual organs and remarks of a sexual nature.
 Sexual misconduct can take place in physical or virtual environments.

-&lt;sup>10 'Abusive behaviour' is any unwanted behaviour which is reasonably likely to cause harm; or have the effect of violating another's dignity; or create an intimidating, hostile, degrading, humiliating or offensive environment for that other.
+10 'Abusive behaviour' is any unwanted behaviour which is reasonably likely to cause harm; or have the effect of violating another's dignity; or create an intimidating, hostile, degrading, humiliating or offensive environment for that other.
 It includes threats, abusive comments, the use of or supply of illicit substances, making malicious accusations, repeatedly contacting someone, and abuse that takes place within an intimate relationship.
 Abusive behaviour can take place in physical or virtual environments.

-&lt;sup>11 The word 'unwanted' means 'unwelcome' or 'uninvited'.
+11 The word 'unwanted' means 'unwelcome' or 'uninvited'.
 It is not necessary for a person to object to the behaviour for it to be unwanted.
 The word 'unpermitted' means 'not permitted' or 'unauthorised'.
 A number of behaviours can indicate where permission has been given, for example, verbal comments or physical actions.
 Permission for an activity can only be given at the time it is taking place and where the person has the choice to give or not give permission.
 Where there is disagreement as to whether an activity was unpermitted, the applicable test shall be, taking all circumstances into account, whether a reasonable person would consider the activity was unpermitted.

-&lt;sup>12 'Academic misconduct' is gaining or attempting to gain, or helping others to gain or attempt to gain, an unfair academic advantage in formal University assessment, or any activity likely to undermine the integrity essential to scholarship and research.
+12 'Academic misconduct' is gaining or attempting to gain, or helping others to gain or attempt to gain, an unfair academic advantage in formal University assessment, or any activity likely to undermine the integrity essential to scholarship and research.
 It is more fully defined in the Glossary.

-&lt;sup>13 These are listed in the Equality Act 2010 and are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation.
+13 These are listed in the Equality Act 2010 and are: age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion and belief, sex and sexual orientation.

-- the Respondent has breached precautionary action measures whilst the Student Disciplinary Procedure has been ongoing; - the Respondent has not provided the College with reasonable information upon request so that it can assess the risk the respondent may pose to the College community; - the Respondent has attempted to conceal or destroy evidence, or coerce or intimidate officers, Reporting Persons or Witnesses, in relation to that breach; - the Respondent has abused a position of power or trust.
+- (c) the Respondent has previously been found to have breached the same Rule of Behaviour; - (d) the Respondent has not complied with any sanction or measure under the Student Disciplinary Procedure; - (e) the Respondent has breached precautionary action measures whilst the Student Disciplinary Procedure has been ongoing; - (f) the Respondent has not provided the College with reasonable information upon request so that it can assess the risk the respondent may pose to the College community; - (g) the Respondent has attempted to conceal or destroy evidence, or coerce or intimidate officers, Reporting Persons or Witnesses, in relation to that breach; - (h) the Respondent has abused a position of power or trust.